Theatre: Forbidden Broadway

 in the theatre community to have one's work parodied by Forbidden Broadway

-is typically performed by a cast of two men and two women, with piano accompaniment.
-The show went on hiatus in 2009, and returned to Broadway in the summer of 2012.
+is typically performed by a cast of two men and two women with piano accompaniment.
+The show went on hiatus in 2009, but returned to turning out new editions off-Broadway in the summer of 2012.
+It's also toured the U.S., has yielded two spinoffs, and even made a few trips overseas.

 - The Abridged Series: Predating even The Complete Works of William Shakespeare (abridged).

 - Actor Allusion: Many, especially musical references to the careers of pop singers appearing in musicals.
-For example, when Blood Brothers's Broadway run featured Petula Clark in the lead role, her 1960s hit "Downtown" became "Downshow".
+For example:

 - City Shout Outs: In "Ambition" (a spoof of "Tradition"), there's a line that on the cast album that goes, "But here in our little village of Manhattan, there are over 50,000 actors, all trying their best not to end up in Baltimore."
 When on tour, "Baltimore" usually gets changed to the town they are perfroming in.